 Drug and alcohol use impacts millions of adults in the United States each year.
 As a result of several factors, including the stigma placed on addiction, only about 1 in 10 people struggling with a substance use disorder (SUD) seek treatment.
 This means that millions of people, some of whom may be in a committed relationship, are facing addiction without professional help.

-Drug and alcohol abuse can wreak significant havoc on a marriage.
+Drug and alcohol use can wreak significant havoc on a marriage.
 People who are struggling with addiction often hide or deny their actions, may act cold, or grow hostile.
 Some of the most difficult challenges that addiction places on a relationship are those most personal: a lack of honesty and trust.
-Partners with substance abuse issues can also become violent and abusive.
+Partners with substance use issues can also become violent and abusive.

 As a spouse, watching your loved one battle addiction can incite many feelings: anger, concern, guilt, sadness, and helplessness.
 Many spouses can become exhausted, drained, and unsure of whether or not they want to stay in their marriage.

 Getting addiction help for your spouse can help you determine how you and your partner can move forward in your marriage and their recovery.